David-Desmaisons/ComposableAsync/README.md

             ///  T should an interface througth which the actor will be seen Task<T> BuildAsync<T>(Func<T> concrete) where T : class;
 	}

+FactoryBuilder that implements IFactoryBuilder give access to all the different kind of factories.

 #### ActorFactory

 ActorFactory is the standard factory for EasyFactor.
 Each actor created by this factory lives each in its own separated thread:

+	var factory = new ActorFactory();

+ActorFactory constructor accepts an optional argument of type Action<Thread> that can be used to initialize Threads created by the factory (for example setting its priority or STA property).

-	var factory = new ActorFactory(priority:Priority.AboveNormal);
+	var factory = new ActorFactory(t => t.Priority= Priority.AboveNormal);

-Priority argument (default to Normal) define the priority of the threads where Actor methods will run.
-This value maps directly with Thread priority.

-	public enum Priority
-	{
-	    Lowest,
-	    BelowNormal,
-	    Normal,
-	    AboveNormal,
-	    Highest
-	}
+or
+	var factory = FactoryBuilder.GetFactory(false, t => t.Priority= Priority.AboveNormal);

 ####  SharedThreadActorFactory

 This factory creates actors that will share the same thread:

-	var factory = new SharedThreadActorFactory(priority:Priority.AboveNormal);
+	var factory = new SharedThreadActorFactory(t => t.Priority= Priority.Normal);
+or
+	var factory = FactoryBuilder.GetFactory(true, t => t.Priority= Priority.Normal);

 This option may be helpfull if you have to create a lot of actors which have to perform short lived methods and you do not want to create a thread for each one.
-Same as ActorFactory priority argument (default to Normal) define the priority of the thread where Actor methods will run.
+Same as ActorFactory, an Action<Thread> can be furnished to initialize the thread.

+####  TaskPoolActorFactory

+This factory creates actors that will be called on thread pool tasks using [ConcurrentExclusiveSchedulerPair](https://msdn.microsoft.com/en-us/library/system.threading.tasks.concurrentexclusiveschedulerpair(v=vs.110).aspx).
+Note that in this case, whereas none concurency of method calls is garanteed, actor methods may run on different threads other time.
+Usage:

+	var factory = new TaskPoolActorFactory();
+or
+	var factory = FactoryBuilder.GetTaskBasedFactory();

+This option may be helpfull if you want no concurrency for given actors but don't want to allocate a dedicated thread for them.

 ####  SynchronizationContextFactory

 SynchronizationContextFactory factory instanciate actors that will use the current synchronization context as the threading context.
 This means that if you instanciate a SynchronizationContextFactory in an UI thread (WPF or Windows Form), all the calls of the corresponding actors will happens in the same UI thread.

 	var factory = new SynchronizationContextFactory();
+or
+	var factory = FactoryBuilder.GetInContextFactory();

 Please note that if there is no SynchronizationContext associated with the thread calling SynchronizationContextFactory an exception will be raised.